 Clearly, many of the pop star’s “fans” judge her based on her involvement in capitalism’s supposed vices.
 It’s reasonable to be upset with Ticketmaster over the scalping fiasco.
 The company failed to uphold its end of the deal, causing many Swift fans to miss out on affordable tickets to her shows.

-Contra those who think it’s not possible to ethically become a billionaire, @taylorswift13 has done so by trading value for value—never resorting to force or fraud.
-She created that wealth, and fans upset about this “need to calm down.”
+Contra those who think it’s not possible to ethically accumulate so much wealth, Swift has done so by trading value for value—never resorting to force or fraud.
+She created that wealth, and fans upset about this “need to calm down” and acknowledge this fact.

 Click To Tweet